-Although it looked a bit rough when we purchased it in 2015 (it even survived a fire in the 70s!), we knew we found a very special property that was begging for some TLC!
-While much of the original woodwork was lost over the years, the structure was sound and features, such as the original hardwood floors and tall ceilings, remained in tact.
+Although it looked a bit rough when we purchased it in 2015 (it even survived a fire in the 70s), we knew we found a very special property that was begging for some TLC.
+While much of the original woodwork was lost over the years, the structure was sound and the features, such as the original hardwood floors and tall ceilings, remained in tact.
 After interviewing several contractors, we found a company, Rongitsch Homes, that shared our passion to bring this property back to its original glory.
-At first sight, we knew this subtle beauty would be getting its wrap around porch restored ASAP!
+At first sight, we knew this subtle beauty would be getting its wrap around porch restored ASAP.

 BROUGHT it Back

 We built a porch, added new siding and shakers, and rebuilt the chimney to match more closely to the original house.
 We also made some additions of our own:

 remodeled the entire insides